 “As time went on, luckily I had not started the Nursing program yet because at that time, nursing was not for me,” she said.
 “But I still wanted to be in health care, and I came across the Respiratory Care program.
 I talked to the (then) director of the program, Denise Kruckenburg, and a few months later I got a letter saying I was accepted into the program.”

-Jones earned her degree and now is a registered respiratory therapist at St. Alexius Medical Center.
-She helps patients with breathing problems and protects their airways.
+Jones earned her degree and was a registered respiratory therapist at St. Alexius Medical Center, where she helped patients with breathing problems and protected their airways.

-“I work in the ER with trauma victims and asthma patients, in the ICU with critically ill adults and in the NICU with premature babies who are no bigger than my hand,” she said.
-“It is very rewarding to know I have a part in saving someone’s life.
+“I worked in the ER with trauma victims and asthma patients, in the ICU with critically ill adults and in the NICU with premature babies who are no bigger than my hand,” she said.
+“It was very rewarding to know I had a part in saving someone’s life.

 “As an emotional person, I found it hard at times to watch a patient’s family cry over their loved one.
 I go back to what my COD teachers said in class, ‘This is the family's time and, as a health care professional, I have to let them have their moment.’
 This really helped me in my day-to-day work because it prevented me from becoming too emotional around the patients and their families.”